myloginid/cloudera_ai_great_expectations_demo/readme.md

 8. **Multi-source comparison** – aggregated result equality with a compare table and content parity with a peer table.

 The job reads optional JSON overrides (`--config`) and writes the validation result to a JSON file (`--output`).
+It now reuses the `go01-aw-dl` CML connection (`cmldata.get_connection`) so it inherits the platform’s Kerberos/IDBroker and S3 configurations instead of building a plain `SparkSession` manually.
+This also means the job shares the same Spark session that the platform already bootstraps, avoiding duplicate sessions and leveraging the existing Kerberos tickets/delegation tokens.
+The expectation suite only uses the Spark-supported GE expectations that ship with this environment; unsupported expectations (like the removed z-score and match-like-pattern list calls) were dropped to prevent missing-provider errors.

+### `data_quality_checks_gx_demo_impala.py` (Impala-powered)

+- Reuses the `default-impala-aws` connection via `cmldata.get_connection` to run `SELECT * FROM manishm.gx_demo_table LIMIT 1000`
+  using Impala, then wraps the resulting pandas DataFrame in `SparkDFDataset` for validation.
+- Because the Impala connection already has the Hive/S3 credentials, this job sidesteps the Spark executor IDBroker issue, though it requires valid Impala authorization (the current connection returns HTTP 401).
+- The script still reuses the shared Spark session for Great Expectations so we can run the existing helper functions.

+### Known limitations

+1. `data_quality_checks_gx_demo.py` still fails because Spark executors cannot obtain IDBroker tokens for `s3a://go01-demo/.../gx_demo_table` (`Authentication with IDBroker failed`), so no expectations complete until the cluster issues those tokens to every executor.
+2. `data_quality_checks_gx_demo_impala.py` currently errors with `HTTP 401 Unauthorized` when Impala opens a session;
+   fix the Impala credentials/authorization before this runner can fetch rows.
+3. Unsupported expectations have been removed (`expect_column_proportion_of_nonnull_values_to_be_between`, `expect_column_z_scores_to_be_less_than`, `expect_column_values_to_match_like_pattern_list`) so the remaining suite
+   only calls GE expectations that ship with Spark support in this environment.

 ## Extending these checks to new tables